 Few things embody summer like a lazy day while the hours away with family and friends on a front porch swing.
 Luckily, if your porch is missing one of these airborne beauties, you can add its charm and comfort with minimal fuss, performing a store-bought front porch swing installation with the help of a family member or friend.

 You’re only seven steps away from a relaxing day on your front porch swing!

 Measure available space before selecting your swing size – you will need at least 2 feet (preferably three or four) on the front and back side as clearance for when the swing is in motion, with at least 14 inches of clearance on either side.
 Find an area with at least a 2’ x 6’ wood beam for securing the hardware.
 You don’t want to skimp here – or you could end up flying.
 The joist, hardware, and fasteners must be sturdy enough to support at least 500 pounds.
 Be sure to consider the view: Do you want to wave to neighbors?
 Overlook a garden?

 2. Choose a Swing

 Using your measurements, select a swing, allowing 2 feet per person.
 Research varieties to find one that matches your home and suits your needs.
 Options from traditional wood to resin, wicker, and metal abound, in many colors, shapes, and designs.

 3. Purchase Supplies

 Your swing may include hardware.
-Galvanized or stainless steel are best to withstand the elements.
-You will need screw-in swing hooks, screws, eye bolts/S-hooks with 4-6” shafts, or other chain connectors; four total heavy-duty 7 foot chains; and a fully charged drill and bit kit
+Galvanized or stainless steel is best to withstand the elements.
+You will need screw-in swing hooks, screws, eye bolts/S-hooks with 4-6” shafts, or other chain connectors; four total heavy-duty 7-foot chains; and a fully charged drill and bit kit

 4. Attach Swing Hooks